National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 is working on a list of over 200 [methodological biases](https://fevir.net/resources/CodeSystem/27270#SEVCO:01000).

 N3C has led a number of [seminars](https://docs.google.com/presentation/d/1yzi_2t8m7MOE-0fdHP6DF3B61YC-a6vGsur1mFMBnrg/edit#slide=id.gd4f8b365ff_0_0) on such biases.
-Caton and Haas provide a comprehensive list of measures, corresponding to different notions of equity (e.g., statistical parity, impact disparity,[cite] equality of opportunity, calibration, and counterfactual fairness).[cite]
-A key point is that, as Kleinberg and colleagues showed, an analysis cannot satisfy all these notions simultaneously.[cite]
+Caton and Haas [-@caton_2020] provide a comprehensive list of measures, corresponding to different notions of equity;
+these include statistical parity, impact disparity [@islam_2022], equality of opportunity, calibration, and counterfactual fairness.
+A key point is that, as Kleinberg and colleagues showed [-@kleinberg_2016], an analysis cannot satisfy all these notions simultaneously.

-Methodological biases of specific concern involve time, such as Immortal time bias, (semi-)Competing risks, and time-dependent confounding.
+Methodological biases of specific concern involve time, such as Immortal time bias, (semi-)competing risks, and time-dependent confounding.

 ### Iterate